Evermuniz/horiseon-clean-up/README.md

 - Condensing the CSS code to avoid repetition
 - Added a title to the HTML file

 In this project, I learned the importance of building accessible websites.
 I also learned why keeping the code clean and as concise as possible must be a priority.

+## Mock-Up

+Below is a screenshot of the page.
+Click on this [link](https://evermuniz.github.io/module-1-challenge/) to visit the deployed page.

 ![Screenshot](./Assets/page-screenshot.jpeg)

-Here is a screenshot of the page.
-Click on this [link](https://evermuniz.github.io/module-1-challenge/) to visit the deployed page.

 ## Credits